wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/message-stores/jms-msg-store-properties.md

 ## Introduction
 Persists messages in a JMS queue inside a JMS Broker.
 Since messages are persisted in an orderly manner, JMS message stores implement the <b>Store and Forward</b> integration pattern.
 This message store can be configured by specifying the class as <code>org.apache.synapse.message.store.impl.jms.JmsStore</code>.

+To try this out quickly, see the [JMS Message Store example](../../../use-cases/examples/message_store_processor_examples/using-jms-message-stores.md).

 ## Properties

 Listed below are the properties used for [creating a JMS Message Store](../../../develop/creating-artifacts/creating-a-message-store.md).